-The Bay of Fires is one of Tasmania’s most iconic locations and a must-visit while in the state.
+The Bay of Fires is one of the most iconic natural landmarks of Tasmania and a must-visit while in the state.
 This Launceston to Bay of Fires road trip guide will show you the best route to take all the stops that you shouldn’t miss.

 Watching the iconic, fiery orange rocks light up at sunset is an absolute highlight of a Tasmanian road trip.
 Read on to discover the best place to experience this as well as several other bucket-list Tasmanian experiences.